• Skip to primary navigation

 2. Proof of Your Business Entity

 Showing the lenders proof of your business entity or plan can help you secure the funds you need from a microfinance bank.
 For example, if you are a trader, you might require proof of business ownership in the documentation of your business registration.
-You might also need bank statements or receipt of transactions showing that you have an operating business.
+You might also need bank statements or receipts of transactions showing that you have an operating business.

 3. An Account with The Bank

-After getting all the documentations right, the next thing is to open an account with the microfinance bank.
+After getting all the documentation right, the next thing is to open an account with the microfinance bank.
 When you apply for a loan in a microfinance bank, the first thing is to open an account with the bank.
 This is for data capturing as well as to show commitment to the bank.

 4. The Bank Account Must Have Been Maintained For Some Time

-Some microfinance bank would require that you maintain an account with them for a period before you can be eligible for a loan.
+Some microfinance banks would require that you maintain an account with them for a period before you can be eligible for a loan.
 However, it is not common practice.
 It does not just end with opening an account with the bank, the account has to be active which involves paying and withdrawing money from the account constantly before you can be qualified to apply for a loan.

 5. Present A Collateral